shitagaki-lab/CubismPartExtr/README.md

 cd build/bin/PartExtr
 ./PartExtr ../../../configs/test.yaml
 ```
+Extraction results will be saved to `partextr_output`, please refer to the config file `test.yaml` for more information.

-If you're in a headless env, run xvfb on the background
+If you're in a headless environment, run xvfb in the background first:
 ```
 Xvfb :99
 ```